obsidian-tasks-group/obsidian-tasks/docs/Scripting/Task Properties.md

 1. See the page [[Task Dependencies]], which explains the dependencies facility.
 1. `Task.isBlocked()` behaves the same as `is blocked`: see [[Filters#Blocked Tasks]].
 1. `Task.isBlocking()` behaves the same as `is blocking`: see  [[Filters#Blocking Tasks]].
-1. Task Dependencies were released in Tasks X.Y.Z.
+1. Task Dependencies were released in Tasks 6.1.0.

 ## Values for Other Task Properties